POLLYANNA

 As rejection and self-judgment swirl, the sole performer is plucked from rural Luzon to Manila, a city that has long been a destination for queer Filipinos.
 Areas such as Malate have come alive at night as queer districts, with karaoke bars bustling and streets becoming overflow social spaces.
 Yet the vested interests of new businesses and residents desire a more quiet and respectable neighbourhood, and the sound of late-night performance reverberates against them.

 At the entrance to the gallery is a capiz shell curtain - a vibrating entrance covering that has been rendered digitally and made static.
-Surrounding the film projection are four hanging banners, reminiscent of the wings of a theater.
+Surrounding the film projection are four hanging banners, reminiscent of the wings of a theatre.
 The imagery upon them is created from a photo taken by a dentist of the inside of the performer’s mouth.
 This human form has been constructed as space in architectural software before being transformed into millions of digital sequins.
 The audience finds themselves amongst this glittered throat as they experience voices passing through the fourth wall and physical walls, shaking certainties in a contested world.

 Funded by Creative Informatics, The National Lottery through Creative Scotland, and Newcastle University.
 With thanks to Fruitmarket, Edinburgh College of Art, Reid School of Music, Edinburgh Dental Institute, ECA Film & TV Department, Julie Bills and Ross Buchanan.